Rights and support against foreign interference

 Where to get advice and support

-The Ministry for Ethnic Communities provides a range of information and resources about your rights in New Zealand and how to identify and report foreign interference.
+The Ministry for Ethnic Communities has information and resources to help you understand your rights in Aotearoa New Zealand and spot the signs of foreign interference.

 Ministry for Ethnic Communities